-Requirements for Ecological Impact Assessment (Terrestrial)
+Requirements for Ecological Impact Assessment (Terrestrial, Marine/Aquatic)

-- 1. In the ecological impact assessment, the Applicant shall examine the flora, fauna and other components of the ecological habitats within the study area.
+1. In the ecological impact assessment, the Applicant shall examine the flora, fauna and other components of the ecological habitats within the study area.
 The aim shall be to protect, maintain or rehabilitate the natural environment.
-In particular, the Project shall avoid as far as possible impacts on recognized sites of conservation importance (e.g. Sites of Special Scientific Interest, Country Park, conservation areas) and other ecological sensitive areas (e.g. natural streams and other wetlands, fung shui woods and secondary woodlands).
-The assessment shall identify and quantify as far as possible the potential ecological impacts associated with the Project, both directly by physical disturbance and indirectly by changes of water quality and hydrodynamic regime to the natural environment and the associated wildlife groups and habitats / species arising from the Project including its construction phases as well as the subsequent management and maintenance of the proposals. - 2.
-The assessment shall include the following major tasks: - (i) review the findings of relevant studies / surveys and collate the available information regarding the ecological characters of the study area; - (ii) evaluate the information collected, identify any information gap relating to the assessment of potential ecological impacts to terrestrial environment, and determine the ecological field surveys and investigations that are needed for a comprehensive assessment as required under the following sections; - (iii) carry out any necessary ecological field surveys with a duration of at least 4 months covering the wet and dry seasons, and investigations to verify the information collected, fill in the information gaps as identified under sub-section (ii) above, if any, and to fulfil the objectives of the EIA study.
-The field surveys shall include but not be limited to flora, fauna and any other habitats/species of conservation importance; - (iv) establish the general ecological profile of the study area based on information collected in the tasks mentioned in sub-section (i) to (iii) above, and describe the characteristics of each habitat found; the data set should be comprehensive and representative covering the variations of the wet and dry seasons, and is up to date and valid for the purpose of this assessment.
-Major information to be provided shall include: - (a) description of the physical environment, including all recognized sites of conservation importance and assessment of whether these sites will be affected by the Project or not; - (b) habitat maps of suitable scale (1:1000 to 1:5000) showing the types and locations of habitats and species of conservation interest in the study area; - (c) ecological characteristics of each habitat type such as size, vegetation and/or substrate type, species present, dominant species found, species richness and abundance of major taxa groups, seasonal patterns, inter-dependence of the habitats and species, and presence of any features of ecological importance; - (d) representative colour photos of each habitat type and any important ecological features identified; and - (e) species found that are rare, endangered and/or listed under local legislation, international conventions for conservation of wildlife / habitats or red data books.

-(v) investigate and describe the existing wildlife uses of various habitats with special attention to those wildlife groups and habitats with conservation interest, including but not limited to the following:
+In particular, the Project shall avoid as far as possible impacts on recognized sites of conservation importance (e.g. Sites of Special Scientific Interest, Country Park, conservation areas) and other ecological sensitive areas (e.g. shrubland, woodland, ponds and natural streams located within or close to the Project, as well as intertidal, subtidal and benthic marine habitats and marine mammals habitats).
+The assessment shall identify and quantify as far as possible the potential ecological impacts associated with the Project, both directly by physical disturbance and indirectly by changes of water quality and hydrodynamic regime to the natural environment and the associated wildlife groups and habitats / species arising from the Project including its construction phases as well as the subsequent management and maintenance of the proposals.

+2. The assessment shall include the following:

+- (i) review the findings of relevant studies / surveys and collate the available information regarding the ecological characters of the study area; - (ii) evaluate the information collected, identify any information gap relating to the assessment of potential ecological impacts to terrestrial and marine/aquatic environment; - (iii) carry out any necessary ecological field surveys with a duration of at least six months covering the wet season, and investigations to verify the information collected, fill in the information gaps as identified and to fulfil the objectives of the EIA study; - (iv) establish the general ecological profile of the study area based on information collected in the tasks mentioned in sub-section (i) to (iii) above, and describe the characteristics of each habitat found.
+Major information to be provided shall include: - (a) description of the physical environment, including all recognized sites of conservation importance and assessment of whether these sites will be affected by the Project or not; - (b) habitat maps of suitable scale (1:1000 to 1:5000) showing the types and locations of habitats and species of conservation interest in the study area; - (c) ecological characteristics of each habitat type such as size, vegetation and/or substrate type, species present, dominant species found, species diversity and abundance, inter-dependence of the habitats and species, and presence of any features of ecological importance; - (d) representative colour photos of each habitat type and any important ecological features identified; and - (e) species found that are rare, endangered and/or listed under local legislation, international conventions for conservation of wildlife / habitats or red data books. - (v) investigate and describe the existing wildlife uses of various habitats with special attention to those wildlife groups and habitats with conservation interest, including but not limited to the following: